ALIMENTARY SYSTEM

 (see also chapter on Gap Junctions)

-The muscle cells and the marginal cells of the pharynx are linked to and communicate with each other via elaborate gap junctions (Phelan, 2005; see also PhaFIG 7; PhaTABLE 1).
+The muscle cells and the marginal cells of the pharynx are linked to and communicate with each other via elaborate gap junctions (Phelan, 2005; Altun et al., 2009; Bhattacharya et al., 2019; see also PhaFIG 7; PhaTABLE 1).
 Gap junctions also exist between the pharyngeal neurons and also between the pharyngeal neuron I1 and the extrapharyngeal neuron RIP.
 Gap junctions within the pharynx are composed of innexins, invertebrate gap junction proteins.
 Innexins heteromerically assemble into hexameric hemichannels and form pores between cells.
 This gap junction network confers a high level of connectivity within the pharynx, which is essential in coordinating waves of muscle contractions and spreading the neuronal input.

 10 Feeding Behavior

 C. elegans is a filter-feeder.
 Particles (bacteria) are taken in as suspended in liquid and then trapped in the pharynx while the liquid is expelled outside by the function of the corpus and anterior isthmus (Avery and Thomas, 1997; Avery and Shtonda, 2003).
 The particles are then transported to the terminal bulb, ground and passed into the lumen of the intestine.
 The feeding behavior consists of two motions; pumping, a contraction-relaxation cycle involving the corpus, anterior half of the isthmus and terminal bulb; and posterior isthmus peristalsis.
 Pumping involves near-simultaneous contraction of the muscles of the corpus, anterior isthmus and terminal bulb followed by near-simultaneous relaxation.
 When a feeding motion begins, contraction of the corpus and anterior isthmus opens their lumens, sucking particles and liquid in, whereas contraction of the terminal bulb muscles breaks up already-trapped bacteria and passes the debris posteriorly towards the intestine (Avery and Shtonda, 2003).
 At this stage corpus and anterior isthmus are separated hydrodynamically from the terminal bulb by a closed isthmus.
-During the relaxation period that follows, the lumens of the corpus and the anterior isthmus close, allowing for the liquid to be expelled through the radial channels while bacteria are retained and the grinder returns to its resting position.
-Unlike the corpus, which contracts and relaxes as a unit, the anterior isthmus contracts in a wave that proceeds rapidly from anterior to posterior.
-Also, the motions of the anterior isthmus are slightly delayed relative to the corpus, resulting in a net posterior transport of food particles during a pump (Avery and Shtonda, 2003).
+During the relaxation period that follows, the lumens of the corpus and the anterior isthmus close, allowing for the liquid to be expelled through the radial channels while bacteria are retained and the grinder returns to its resting position (Fang-Yen et al., 2009).
+Food particles are trapped at two locations: the anterior procorpus and anterior isthmus.
+At each location, early relaxation of the pharyngeal lumen just anterior to the trap location prevents particles from exiting the trap (Fang-Yen et al., 2009).
 When the muscles again contract, the bacteria are carried further posteriorly by the inflow of liquid.
 Roughly one out of four pumps is followed by a posterior isthmus peristalsis where the trapped bacteria are carried from the anterior isthmus backwards to the grinder.
 Although each pm5 muscle cell runs the entire length of the isthmus, peristalsis occurs as a wave that propagates from anterior to posterior instead of simultaneously along its length.
 This capacity of isthmus for asynchronous contraction is suggested to permit the terminal bulb and corpus lumen to be at different pressures (Avery and Thomas, 1997).

-Pumping is suppressed during the dauer larval stage and in response to a touch stimulus in adults.
+Pumping is suppressed during dauer, lethargus, and in response to a touch stimulus in adults.
 As described above, the latter response depends on an RIP/I1 connection.
 This circuit may also be important for suppression of pumping in the dauer larva (Keane and Avery, 2003).
 Inhibition of pumping during the dauer stage may save energy and prevent ingestion of environmental toxins when no appropriate food is available.

 11 List of Pharyngeal Cells